 Do I have to come to North Parramatta campus for seminars every week?
 No, we offer flexible study options.
 You can elect to learn:

 Can I change from on campus study to online study during semester?

-If you would like to change your preferred mode of delivery, please contact a Student Support Officer who will update your records.
+If you would like to change your preferred mode of delivery, please contact a Cohort Convenor who will update your records.